 end

-Of course, the importance of this functionality entirely depends on your domain.
+Of course, the requirement of this functionality entirely depends on your domain.

 Summary